dykyi-roman/book-summary/ddd-in-php.md

 Repositories save and retrieve Entities or Aggregates to or from the underlying storage mechanism.
 Repositories can use DAOs(Data Access Objects) for retrieving data and to encapsulate database specific logic from the domain.

+Good practic use a specification.
+You can write the function query($specification) and change the result of the sample by passing various input specifications.

 Good practic use RepositoryInterface and implement them for esy change Repository to (Redis, InMemory, Doctrine...).

 Doctrine use a Data Mapper pattern and use Doctrine Query Language.